railsnewbie257/Excel-Notes/Daily Process.md

 - Download Silver Springs data into Excel
 - Click on <b>SSNSplitFile</b> (This will save the files by time segment.)
-- Repeat until all .csv have been processed.
+- Repeat until all .csv files have been processed.

     <em>At this point you may have several files SSN-YYYY-MM-DD-HHMMSS-HHMMSS.xlsx
     YYYY-MM-DD is the date of the SSN data
     the first HHMMSS is the beginning time of the SSN data
     the second HHMMSS is the ending time of the SSN data</em>

 - The next step is to <b>merge</b> the time segment files